it-novum/openITCOCKPIT/app/docs/en/dashboard/dashboard.md

 ## How can I delete a widget?
 Click in the widget bar on
 <a class="btn btn-xs btn-default"><i class="fa fa-times"></i></a>,
-a pop up appears confirm to delete the widget.
+to delete the widget instantly.

 ## How can I color a widgets bar?
 Click in the widget bar on